neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 It is sometimes necessary to restart a compute endpoint.
 For example, if you upgrade to a paid plan account, you may want to restart your compute endpoint to immediately apply your upgraded limits.

 <Admonition type="important">
 Please be aware that restarting a compute endpoint interrupts any connections currently using the compute endpoint.
+To avoid prolonged interruptions resulting from compute restarts, we recommend configuring your clients and applications to reconnect automatically in case of a dropped connection.
 </Admonition>

 You can restart a compute endpoint using one of the following methods:

 - Stop activity on your compute endpoint (stop running queries) and wait for your compute endpoint to suspend due to inactivity.
 By default, Neon suspends a compute after 5 minutes of inactivity.
-You can watch the status of your compute on the **Branches** page in the Neon console.
+You can watch the status of your compute on the **Branches** page in the Neon Console.
 Select your branch and monitor your compute's **Status** field.
 Wait for it to report an `Idle` status.
 The compute will restart the next time it's accessed, and the status will change to `Active`.
-- Issue [Suspend endpoint](https://api-docs.neon.tech/reference/suspendprojectendpoint) and [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API calls.
-You can do this directly from the [Neon API Reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api), using the **Try It!** feature.
+- Issue a [Restart endpoint](https://api-docs.neon.tech/reference/restartprojectendpoint) call using the Neon API.
+You can do this directly from the [Neon API Reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api) using the **Try It!** feature.
 You'll need an [API key](https://neon.tech/docs/manage/api-keys#create-an-api-key).
-- Users on paid plans can temporarily set a compute's **Suspend compute after a period of inactivity** setting to 1 second to initiate a restart (the default setting is 5 minutes).
+- Users on paid plans can temporarily set a compute's **Suspend compute after a period of inactivity** to a low value to initiate a suspension (the default setting is 5 minutes).
 See [Autosuspend configuration](/docs/manage/endpoints#auto-suspend-configuration) for instructions.
-After doing so, check the **Operations** page in the Neon Console to see if your compute endpoint restarted.
-Look for `suspend_compute` and `start_compute` actions.
+After doing so, check the **Operations** page in the Neon Console.
+Look for `suspend_compute` action.
+Any activity on the compute endpoint will restart it, such as running a query.
+Watch for a `start_compute` action on the **Operations** page.

 ## Delete a compute endpoint